More about the piers

 Extending the Project

-As well as painting the piers, I have been collecting old postcards of them.
-Some show piers that are still standing, giving an insight to how they have changed over the years, while others show piers that have long since gone.
-These will show a little of the history of each pier.
 If anyone has old postcards of piers that they no long want and would like to donate to the collection, I’d be grateful to receive them.
-I hope to display the folders of piers wherever I show the paintings.
+I display the folders of postcards wherever I show the paintings.

-I have also started to write short notes on some of the piers.
-It is not my intention to give lots of information on each pier, that is for others to write, but instead to put together just a few lines of interest that describes a little of their story and I hope that others will contribute to this collection.
-So if anyone has anything they would like to add, again I would be grateful for contributions, reminisces, poems, interesting facts, anything that fits.
+In the notes that accompany the paintings I’m putting together just a few lines of interest that describes a little of their story and I hope that others will contribute to this collection.
+If anyone has anything they would like to add, again I would be grateful for contributions, reminisces, poems, interesting facts, anything that fits.